sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/view-pi-to-ocs-agent-metrics.md

 # View PI to OCS Agent metrics

-You can quickly view key performance indicator (KPI) metrics for installed PI to OCS Agents on the main landing page.
+You can quickly view key performance indicator (KPI) metrics for installed PI to OCS Agents on the Home page.

 #### Procedure